python-pillow/Pillow/docs/about.rst

     Prior to Pillow 2.0.0, very few image code changes were made.
 Pillow 2.0.0 added Python 3 support and includes many bug fixes from many contributors.

-As more time passes since the last PIL release, the likelihood of a new PIL release decreases.
+As more time passes since the last PIL release (1.1.7 in 2009), the likelihood of a new PIL release decreases.
 However, we've yet to hear an official "PIL is dead" announcement.
 So if you still want to support PIL, please `report issues here first`_, then `open corresponding Pillow tickets here`_.

 .. _report issues here first: https://bitbucket.org/effbot/pil-2009-raclette/issues